Prof. Edward Blakely, Chair

 Richard Beahrs (U.C.
 Berkeley ‘68) is the co-founder of the Beahrs Environmental Leadership Program at Berkeley.
 Since its founding in 2001, this initiative has provided three weeks of intensive training on different aspects of sustainable development to 740 participants from 114 countries.
 He also served on the UN Hunger Task Force as part of the Millennium Development Goals Initiative.
 Beahrs also was the head of New Business Development at Sports Illustrated and HBO and was the President of two cable networks.
 Beahrs is one of the inaugural donors to UC Disaster Resilience Network.

-Mark Bertelsen, Senior Partner, Wilson Sonsini Goodrich & Rosati
+Mark Bertelsen, Former Senior Partner, Wilson Sonsini Goodrich & Rosati

 Abby Browning, CA Governor’s Office of Emergency Services

 Abby Browning is the Chief of the Office of Private Sector/ Non-Governmental Organization Coordination at the Governor’s Office of Emergency Services.
 Abby is responsible for developing and maintaining CalOES’s relationships with business, associations, companies, and universities, as well as nonprofit, nongovernmental and philanthropic organizations.Prior to joining CalOES, Abby was the Special Advisor for International Trade in the Governor’s Office of Business and Economic Development.
 She was an essential member of the Brown Administration’s international team, working on trade missions to China and Mexico, as well as fostering countless other international business connections for California.Abby has also worked with the California Chamber of Commerce in the International Affairs and Corporate Relations departments, as well as the California Seismic Safety Commission.
 She holds a B.A. in Political Science from West Virginia University and she earned an M.A. from the School of Government at California State University, Sacramento.